Snowmobile: Brands

-According to the research center RISE, approximately 135,000 snowmobiles will be sold worldwide yearly.
+More than 90,000 snowmobiles are sold annually.

 Snowmobiles are widely used in arctic territories for travel.
 However, the tiny Arctic population means a correspondingly small market.
 Most snowmobiles are sold for recreational purposes in places where snow cover is stable during winter.
 The number of snowmobiles in Europe and other parts of the world is low.

 Snowmobiles designed to perform various work tasks have been available for many years with dual tracks from such manufacturers as Aktiv (Sweden), who made the Grizzly, Ockelbo (Sweden), who made the 8000, and Bombardier who made the Alpine and later the Alpine II.
 Currently, there are two manufacturers of dual-track snowmobiles; Russia's Buran and the Italian Alpina snowmobiles (under the name Sherpa and Superclass).

 Polaris

 Edgar and Allen Hetteen and David Johnson of Roseau, Minnesota, invented what we now know as the modern snowmobile in 1955–1956, but the early machines were heavy (1000 lb) and slow (20 mph).
 Their company, Hetteen Hoist & Derrick Co., became Polaris Industries which introduced their first commercial model, the Polaris Sno Traveler in 1957.